Long Island's Premier Nephrology (Kidney Disease) Division

 Nephrology/Kidney Disease Research

 Kidney disease is a serious and debilitating condition affecting 1 in every 10 people.
 An estimated 30 million Americans have chronic kidney disease, which can potentially lead to kidney failure.
 More than 100,000 US residents are diagnosed with kidney failure annually.
 With the population aging, end-stage renal disease (ESRD) is increasing dramatically, and diabetes is the single biggest cause of this problem.
 While advanced treatments and improved dialysis technology have extended survival over the past 20 years, more people are living with this debilitating and costly disease than ever.
-Their hope lies in research, and Winthrop-University Hospital scientists conduct research that is placing the hospital at the cutting edge of new advances in nephrology.
+Their hope lies in research, and NYU Winthrop Hospital scientists conduct research that is placing the hospital at the cutting edge of new advances in nephrology.
 Their work covers a wide range of areas, including renal physiology, renal cell biology, refractory hypertension, ESRD, electrolyte disorders, hyponatremia and renal artery stenosis.
 Studies include:

 - Treatment of kidney disease and prevention of kidney disease